jonghall/invoiceAnalysis/README.md

    - ***InvoiceMap*** tab has a mapping of each portal invoice, portal invoice date, invoice type grouped by the IBM monthly invoice they are billed on.
    - ***InvoiceSummary*** tab is a pivot table of all the charges by product category & month for analyzed invoices.
 It also breaks out oneTime amounts vs Recurring invoices.
    - ***CategorySummary*** tab is another pivot of all recurring charges broken down by Category, sub category (for example specific VSI sizes)
-   - The following excel tabs will only exist if there are servers of these types on the analyzed invoices
+   - The following Excel tabs will exist if there are servers of these types of resources on the analyzed invoices
      - ***HrlyVirtualServerPivot*** tab is a pivot of just Hourly Classic VSI's
      - ***MnthlyVirtualServerPivot*** tab is a pivot of just monthly Classic VSI's
      - ***HrlyBareMetalServerPivot*** tab is a pivot of Hourly Bare Metal Servers
      - ***MnthlyBareMetalServerPivot*** tab is a pivot table of monthly Bare Metal Server
+   - The following Excel tabs will be created if you supply IC_API_KEY & IC_ACCOUNT
+     - ***PaaS_Usage*** shows the complete list of billing items showing the usageMonth, InvoiceMonth, ServiceName, and Plan Name with billable charges for each unit associated with the server.
+     - ***PaaS_Summary*** shows the billing charges for each service consumed.
+Note the columns represent the usage month, not billing month.
+     - ***PaaS_Plan_Summary*** show the additional level of detail for the billing charges for each service and plan consumed.
+Note the columns represent the usage month, not billing month.

 Instructions: